 Blog posts and newsletters are excellent ways to provide members with uplifting messages, suggestions to strengthen faith or family and invitations of help to those who are struggling with behaviors or addictions.

 It’s important that your software is able to address the congregation as a whole or provide private counsel to select individuals.
 Many ChMS have tools built in to distribute this type of communication.
 Other ChMS integrate directly with third party tools that manage, send and track newsletters, surveys and other electronic communication.

 9. Are there calendars to help me plan events?

-It might seem obvious, but without a calendar you won’t be able to think strategically and long term about how you engage and grow your members.
-A robust calendar (or a ChMS that integrates with one) will make it easier for you to plan the big days like Easter and Christmas.
-But you’ll also be able to make sure you have something special planned for lesser known holidays and also ensure your calendar is full of enriching events for members.
+It might seem obvious, but without a calendar you won’t be able to think strategically or long term about how you engage and grow your members.
+A robust calendar—or a ChMS that integrates with one—will simplify planning for big days like Easter and Christmas, but you’ll also be able to make sure you have something special planned for lesser known holidays and also ensure your calendar is full of enriching events for members.

 10. Does this ChMS have a way to track volunteers & responsibilities?

 Having more volunteers and tracking them has been directly linked with making it past the four year mark, when so many new churches typically fail.
 Tracking volunteers makes it possible to put them to work spreading word about your church, events and activities.
 As members volunteer, they become engaged and talk about how your church is serving the community or the lives of those in the congregation.
 That is the kind of connection that produces growth.

 Your software should have features that allow you to track and manage volunteers so their efforts are maximized.